firepress-org/themes-content/112_readiness/content_copywriting/your-awesome-website-is-ready.md

 So go for it and **take a moment to surf on your new website**!
 You will find these posts & pages:

-1. Welcome in your digital home
+1. Your awesome website is ready
-2. Focusing on pictures
+2. Pictures and albums
 3. Services
 4. Contact
 5. About me